meshcloud/meshcloud-docs/docs/meshstack.azure.index.md

 To enable integration with Azure, operators need to deploy and configure the meshStack Azure Replicator.
 Operators can configure one or multiple `PlatformInstance`s of `PlatformType.Azure`.
 This makes Azure available to meshProjects like any other cloud platform in meshStack.

 Azure relies on Azure Active Directoy (AAD) for authentication and authorization. meshcloud can seamlessly integrate with common
-AAD setups like [Azure Hybrid Identity](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/).
-Meshcloud helps you implement Azure in line with [Governance best-practices](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/govern/governance-disciplines) by integrating [Blueprints](https://docs.microsoft.com/en-us/azure/governance/blueprints/overview) and Management Groups using [Landing Zones](#landing-zones)
+AAD setups like [Azure Hybrid Identity](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/). meshcloud helps you implement Azure in line with [Governance best-practices](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/govern/governance-disciplines) by integrating [Blueprints](https://docs.microsoft.com/en-us/azure/governance/blueprints/overview) and Management Groups using [Landing Zones](#landing-zones)

 In order to plan and execute a successful integration of Azure using meshcloud, organizations need to consider the following parts described in the sections below.